tehnomaan/slimweb/README.md

 ﻿# Slimweb
-Slimweb is a lightweight Java web application framework for developing a war, based on servlets.
+Slimweb is a lightweight servlet-based Java web application framework.

 Why yet another web framework, when we have popular frameworks already?
 Because sometimes, You just don't want the complexity of those popular frameworks.
-Instead, You need basic request handling and a HTML-s, which would be simple to set up, simple to use, have minimal dependencies and have shallow learning curve.
+Instead, You need basic request handling and HTML-s, which would be simple to set up, simple to use, have minimal dependencies and have shallow learning curve.
 For large and complex enterprise projects, Slimweb probably lacks features and flexibility.